logikon-ai/awesome-deliberative-prompting/README.md

 * 🎓 The original "chain of though" (CoT) paper, first to give clear evidence that deliberative prompting works.
 "Chain-of-Thought Prompting Elicits Reasoning in Large Language Models."
 2022-01-28. [[>paper](https://arxiv.org/abs/2201.11903)]
 * 🎓 Deliberative prompting improves ability of Google's LLMs to solve unseen difficult problems, and instruction-finetuned (Flan-) models are much better at it.
 "Scaling Instruction-Finetuned Language Models."
 2022-12-06. [[>paper](https://arxiv.org/abs/2210.11416)]
-* 🎓 Deliberative prompting is highly effective for OpenAI's models (Text-Davinci-003, ChatGPT, GPT-4), increasing accuracy in many reasoning tasks in the EvalAGI benchmark.
+* 🎓 Deliberative prompting is highly effective for OpenAI's models (Text-Davinci-003, ChatGPT, GPT-4), increasing accuracy in many (yet not all) reasoning tasks in the EvalAGI benchmark.
 "AGIEval: A Human-Centric Benchmark for
 Evaluating Foundation Models."
 2023-04-13. [[>paper](https://arxiv.org/abs/2304.06364)]